Justin A. Petty, President

 Susan O'Connor is the former Executive Director of the Timothy Smith Network (TSN), located in Dudley Square in Roxbury, MA.
 She has over 25 years of banking experience, including her work at the former BankBoston and at City-Corp in New York.
 She was also the owner of a consulting company called O'Connor & Crew.
 Ms. O'Connor and the Timothy Smith Network have generously supported BNN over the past 12 years through the purchase of computers and hardware for the BNN media lab.
 Ms. O'Connor resides in North Easton, MA.

-Thato Mwosa teaches television production at Madison Park Technical-Vocational High School in Boston.
+Thato Mwosa is an award winning filmmaker and multifaceted artist.
+She currently teaches television production at Brookline High School and is the owner of Tuli Art.
 Ms. Mwosa joined the Board in 2012.
 She and her family currently reside in Milton, MA.

 As Associate Vice-President of the Office of Community and Government Relations at Berklee College of Music, Warner works to create opportunities for collaboration within the Boston community.
 A long-time Boston resident, Warner both taught and served as administrator in the Boston Public Schools in the 1970s and '80s.
 He was a force in the planning and creation of the Boston Arts Academy and still serves on the Board of Trustees.
 He was founder and executive director of the Berklee City Music program, which brings inner city middle and high school students from Boston and other affiliate organizations around the country to Berklee College for a collegiate experience through music mentoring.